brokenhappy/kotlinhax.shadowroutines/docs/topics/debug-flow-with-idea.md

 4. Create the `simple()` function that returns a flow of three numbers:

-    * Use the [`delay()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/delay.html) function to imitate CPU-consuming blocking code.
+    * Use the [`delay()`](https://kotlinlang.org/api/kotlinhax.shadowroutines/kotlinhax-shadowroutines-core/kotlinhax.shadowroutines/delay.html) function to imitate CPU-consuming blocking code.
 It suspends the coroutine for 100 ms without blocking the thread.
-    * Produce the values in the `for` loop using the [`emit()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow-collector/emit.html) function.
+    * Produce the values in the `for` loop using the [`emit()`](https://kotlinlang.org/api/kotlinhax.shadowroutines/kotlinhax-shadowroutines-core/kotlinhax.shadowroutines.flow/-flow-collector/emit.html) function.

     ```kotlin
-    import kotlinx.coroutines.*
+    import kotlinhax.shadowroutines.*
-    import kotlinx.coroutines.flow.*
+    import kotlinhax.shadowroutines.flow.*
     import kotlin.system.*

     fun simple(): Flow<Int> = flow {